RyanAmeri/FrontEnd-Masters/js_the_hard_parts_v2/notes.md

 ## Generalising Functions

-We make our functions generalizable mostly using two methods:
+We make our functions generalisable mostly using two methods:

 1. Leave some of the data to be determined later (in the form of parameters)
 2. Leave some of the code to be determined later (this is called higher order functions)

+## Lexical vs Dynamic Scoping

+## Closure and Persistent Lexical Scope Referenced Data (backpack data)

+## Event Loop, the Task queue and the Microtask queue

+## Understanding Promises

+- Two pronged facade methods (APIs) such as fetch()

+## Understanding prototype chain